umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-08-releasenotes.md

 Read the entire [blog post](https://umbraco.com/blog/umbraco-cloud-expands-with-regional-hosting-option-in-australia/) for more information.

 ## Visualization of Events on “Availability & Performance”
 Umbraco Cloud introduces a pragmatic enhancement – Event Visualization on the "Availability & Performance" dashboard.
-This feature seamlessly incorporates event monitoring into the SVG visualization for each metrics panel.
+This feature seamlessly incorporates event monitoring into the Scalable Vector Graphics (SVG) visualization for each metrics panel.

 ![Event 1](images/Event1.png)